Light Therapy Box: Treating Seasonal Affective Disorder With Light

 What to look for in a light therapy box: Lux levels, design, and more

-In addition to any personal health concerns or light sensitivity, it’s best to get personalized recommendations from your therapist or doctor before purchasing your first light box for seasonal affective disorder.
+In addition to any personal health concerns or light sensitivity, it’s best to get personalized recommendations from your therapist or doctor before purchasing your first light therapy box for seasonal affective disorder.
 Generally, it’s wise to avoid blue light boxes or LED boxes due to any potential harm blue lights pose to the body’s clock and heat from LED lights.

-Important factors to consider including ideal lux:
+Important box factors to consider including ideal lux:

 • Brightness levels and color temperatures: Look for boxes that project light at 10,000 lux, which is a measurement of how much light the box delivers.